How Often Should You Clean Your Dryer Vent? The Ultimate Guide

 The cleaning kit also comes with the brush you’ll use to clean the vents and ducts and even has an adapter for putting the rods onto your drill.
 The drill helps to rotate the brush as you push it through the tube and will help to dislodge all the clogged lint that sticks to the side of the vent walls.

 The dryer kit also comes with an assortment of rods.
-These flexible rods get around all the twists and bends of the ductwork, from where the duct starts all the way to the outside of the house.
+These flexible rods get around all the twists and bends of the ductwork, from where the duct starts to the outside of the house.
 As the brush spins around, it scrapes all the lint off the inside walls of the duct.
 You can buy kits with just a couple of rods, but you can purchase an additional extension kit here.
-You will need to measure the length of your vent to make sure you have the correct amount of rods to cover the area.
+You will need to measure the length of your vent to ensure you have the correct amount of rods to cover the area.

 Before you start, you will also need: